microsoft/FluMapModel/README.md

 ## dbViewR

 - dbViewR::selectFromDB connect to research DB at Hutch
+    - this should probably just be replaced with a SQL query handle to the database that pulls specified views into R, instead of all this dplyr junk.
-- dbViewR::masterSpatialDB connect to shapefiles repo and add option to call different levels of aggregation
+- dbViewR::masterSpatialDB connect to shapefiles repo and add option to call different levels of aggregation.
+    - am I happy with our geo_jsons?
+Consider updated canonical set.
 - dbViewR::expandDB needs to know about permitted columns from real database and rules for table expansion.
+    - get database schema from Hutch.

 ## incidenceMapR
 - define standard models to fit and output